 - Praise your child for their positive behaviors and let them know that they are loved.

 Young children benefit from a nap or rest time during a day full of activities.
 Classrooms with 3-year-olds rest for one and a half hours, while classrooms with 4-year-olds rest for one hour.
 Encouraging daily rest time at home will help your child transition into pre-school, plus it will ensure your child is well rested every day!

 Families are encouraged to toilet train children prior to beginning the preschool or pre-kindergarten program.
-The CFS Head Start program will not exclude children who are not yet toilet trained, though most childreof this age are ready.
+The Mosaic Early Learning program will not exclude children who are not yet toilet trained, though most children of this age are ready.
 Teachers and parents will work in a communicative partnership to encourage the process at school and home.

 Please visit the following links which will provide helpful information for you and your child